upperstream/packer-templates/alpine/alpine-3.17/README.md

   `true`.
 Defaults to `false`.
 * `root_password` - Password for `root` user.
 Defaults to `vagrant`.
 * `ssh_timeout` - Timeout for SSH connection.
 Defaults to `1800s`.
+* `vagrant_password` - Password for `vagrant_username`.
+Defaults to
+  `vagrant`.
+This is also used for SSH password during build time.
+* `vagrant_ssh_public_key` - SSH public key for Vagrant user.
+Defaults to the public key for the Vagrant insecure private key.
 * `vagrant_username` - User name used for run time.
 Vagrant box is set for this user.
 Defaults to `vagrant`.
 This is also used for SSH user name during build time.
-* `vagrant_password` - Password for `vagrant_username`.
-Defaults to
-  `vagrant`.
-This is also used for SSH password during build time.
 * `vm_name` - VM name.
 This also affects box file name and output directory name.
 * `vmware_fusion_app_path` - Path name to the VMware Fusion on Mac.